-- Short-term The impact will either disappear with mitigation or will be mitigated through the natural processes in shorter time span. - Medium-term The impact will last up to the end of the project phases, where after it will be negated.
-The impact will cease within 5 years if the activity is stopped. - Long-term The impact will last for the entire operational phase and after the operational life of the operation but will be mitigated by direct human action or by natural processes thereafter. - Permanent Intervention will not occur in such a way or in such a time span that the impact can be considered transient.
+• Short-term - The impact will either disappear with mitigation or will be mitigated through the natural processes in a shorter period.

+- Medium-term The impact will last up to the end of the project phases, after which it will be negated.
+The impact will cease within 5 years if the activity is stopped. - Long-term The impact will last for the entire operational phase and after the operational life of the operation, but will be mitigated by direct human action or by natural processes thereafter. - Permanent Intervention will not occur in such a way or in such a period that the impact can be considered transient.

 Significance of the impact is an indication of the importance of the impact in terms of both the physical extent and the time scale.
 It indicates the level of mitigation required.
-Impacts can be assigned a rating of a potential risk, uncertain risk and significant risk.
+Impacts can be assigned a rating of a potential risk, an uncertain risk, or a significant risk.